-Theories (or more accurately, frameworks) of reading comprehension have moved from broadscope ideas to more specifically targeted aspects of the overall complex problem of comprehension.
+Theories (or more accurately, frameworks) of reading comprehension have moved from ideas of broad scope to more specifically targeted aspects of the overall problem of comprehension.
 This has allowed progress in the study of components of comprehension, from the role of memory, the use of inferences, and the updating of mental models.
-We reintroduced a broadscope framework that makes central the role of the lexicon, a somewhat neglected component in text comprehension research.
+We reintroduced a wide-angle framework that makes central the role of the lexicon, a somewhat neglected component in text comprehension research.
 The Reading Systems Framework represents the broad set of knowledge sources, and processes that act on these knowledge sources, allowing researchers to examine specific systems and subsystems and the interactions among them.